Arizona Coyotes: Logos and jerseys

 Coyotes jersey with the kachina-inspired logo used from 1996 to 2003.

 Upon their arrival in Phoenix in 1996, the team adopted a look with a traditional Southwestern design.
-The primary logo was a Southwest Native American-styled hockey stick-wielding coyote in a kachina-inspired style.
+The primary logo was a Southwest Native American-styled coyote playing hockey in a kachina-inspired style.
 The jerseys featured pointed green shoulders with brick red trim over a white (home) or black (road) body, and non-traditional striping patterns.
 These uniforms remained in place until 2003.
 A third jersey, primarily green with a nighttime desert landscape wrapped around the bottom and the cuffs of the sleeves, was introduced in 1998 and was retired in 2003 when the team redesigned the uniforms.

 As the NHL switched home and road jerseys beginning in the 2003–04 season and coinciding with the team's move from America West Arena to the newly completed Glendale Arena, the Coyotes redesigned their look completely, adopting a howling coyote head logo while dropping several colors from the team's palette.
 Sedona red and white became the primary colors, with desert sand and black remaining as logo trim colors.
-A variation of these colors was later used for the Major League Baseball team Arizona Diamondbacks.
+A variation of these colors was later used for Major League Baseball team Arizona Diamondbacks.
 The team also changed its shoulder patch, taking the form of the outline of the state of Arizona, with an homage to the state flag and the abbreviation "PHX".
 This logo was worn only on the right shoulder leaving the left shoulder bare.

 The Coyotes' primary logo, used from 2003 to 2021.

 The Coyotes's shoulder patch, used from 2003 to 2014.

 The Coyotes updated their jerseys for the 2007–08 season, along with all NHL teams, as part of the switchover to "Rbk Edge" jerseys.
 The changes made were adding an NHL crest just below the neck opening, removing the stripes that were previously just above the lower hem, and moving the "PHX" patch from the right to the left shoulder.
 The white jersey also gained red shoulder coloring and laces at the collar.
 The three-stripe pattern is applied to the side of the pants.

 The Coyotes also added a third jersey for the 2008–09 season.
 It is primarily black and features a new alternate coyote logo on the front, with the primary logo (coyote head) patch on the right shoulder, and the "Official Seal" on the left.
 Since white does not appear on the alternate, solid red pant shells are worn with this jersey.